lexikell/Project1/README.md

 #PLAN
 - your script drafts can go in this project and you can move/run them in computecanada
-- Can download a PAb and CAb (exp and cntrl Ab) dataset to your local and test that way (?) may be too slow can also use the terminal within VSCode
 - Once tested on your own, you could even test on SRA db https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc